A Survey on Deep Learning Event Extraction: Approaches and Applications: Event Extraction Paradigm

 Pipeline-based event extraction methods provide additional information for subsequent sub-tasks through previous sub-tasks, and take advantage of dependencies between subtasks.
-Du et al. \cite{DBLP:conf/emnlp/DuC20} adopt a question answering method to implement event extraction, as shown in Fig \ref{Du}.
+Du et al. \cite{DBLP:conf/emnlp/DuC20} adopt a question answering method to implement event extraction.
 Firstly, the model identifies the trigger in the input sentence through the designed question template of the trigger.
 The input of the model includes the input sentence and question.
 Then, it classifies the event type according to the identified trigger.
-The trigger can provide additional information for event classification, but the result of wrong trigger identification can also affect event classification.
+The trigger can provide additional information for trigger classification, but the result of wrong trigger identification can also affect trigger classification.
 Finally, the model identifies the event argument and classifies argument roles according to the schema corresponding to the event type.
 In argument extraction, the model utilizes the answers of the previous round of history content.

 The most significant defect of this method is error propagation.
 Intuitively, if there is an error in trigger identification in the first step, then the accuracy of argument identification will be lowed.
 Therefore, when using pipelines to extract events, there will be error cascading and task splitting problems.
 The pipeline event extraction method can extract event arguments by using the information of triggers.
 However, this requires high accuracy of trigger identification.
 A wrong trigger will seriously affect the accuracy rate of argument extraction.
 Therefore, the pipeline event extraction method considers the trigger as the core of an event.